What is the NFI and why is it happening now?

 Can the information about a woodland be used against the owner or manager?

-No, the information will not be used to police or regulate any woodland or its owner.
-The survey is undertaken solely for the purposes of taking a 'snapshot' of the state of Britain's woodland at a moment in time, and does not involve any element of judgement of the merits or quality of anyone's woodland management.
+No, the information will not be used to police or regulate any woodland.
+The survey is solely for the purposes of taking a 'snapshot' of the state of Britain's woodland at a moment in time, and does not involve any element of judgement of the merits or quality of anyone's woodland management.

 Will the survey cause any damage to land, property or woodland?

-No, the surveyors' visits are very low-impact and unobtrusive, and will not damage any trees or plants.
-The only visible sign that the surveyors were ever there might be a small, discreet peg placed in the ground to provide a reference point for a possible return visit in five years' time to measure any changes.
+No, the surveyors' visits are very low-impact and unobtrusive, and we will not be damaging any trees or plants.
+The only visible sign that the surveyors were ever there might be a small, discreet peg placed in the ground to provide a reference point for a possible return visit in five years.
 We will consult woodland owners or managers to seek permission to leave pegs.